-Analytical titrations using redox reactions were introduced shortly after the development of acid-base titrimetry.
-The earliest REDOX TITRATION took advantage of the oxidizing power of chlorine.
-In 1787, Claude Berthollet introduced a method for the quantitative analysis of chlorine water (a mixture of Cl_2 , HCl, and HOCl) based on its ability to oxidize indigo, a dye that is colorless in its oxidized state.
-In 1814, Joseph Gay-Lussac developed a similar method for determining chlorine in bleaching powder.
+Analytical titrations using oxidation-reduction reactions were introduced shortly after the development of acid-base titrimetry.
+The earliest REDOX TITRATION took advantage of chlorine's oxidizing power.
+In 1787, Claude Berthollet introduced a method for the quantitative analysis of chlorine water (a mixture of Cl2, HCl, and HOCl) based on its ability to oxidize indigo, a dye that is colorless in its oxidized state.
+In 1814, Joseph Gay-Lussac developed a similar method to determine chlorine in bleaching powder.
 In both methods the end point is a change in color.
 Before the equivalence point the solution is colorless due to the oxidation of indigo.
 After the equivalence point, however, unreacted indigo imparts a permanent color to the solution.